Chicken and Shrimp Jambalaya Dip

 The classic New Orleans dish is transformed into a cheesy game day snack or one of your favorite Mardi Gras food ideas or Cajun appetizers.
 It’s loaded with chicken, sausage, shrimp, and bold spice.
 And let’s not forget all the cheese.

-Combine classic chicken and shrimp jambalaya ingredients with a creamy, cheesy mixture to make this hot, gooey dip.
-Here’s a quick overview of what you’ll need and how to prepare it.
-But you’ll need to scroll down to the recipe card for the full amounts and detailed preparation instructions.
+Here’s a quick overview of what you’ll need to make this jambalaya dip recipe, plus some info you might need and tips.
+Scroll down to the recipe card for the full amounts and detailed preparation instructions.

 • Olive oil